mobiwek61/ReactWebpackStarterProject/README.md

 This demo project uses a custom webpack configuration, specifically setup for React.
-Assumes the 'nix **bash shell** included with git for windows has been installed or it's run from a 'nix box (not tested)
-To run, cd to this folder and in a git-bash shell:
+To run, cd to this folder and in a git-bash (on windows) window:
   ```
   # reads package.json and loads node_modules folder with packages.
   npm install